MooersLab/pymolsnips/README.md

 You might also consider <em>Geany</em>.
 It is very lightweight, very fast, and very easily configurable.
 It is a good editor if you care about agility.
-See the following for second opinions on the best Python editor [for beginners](https://www.slant.co/topics/18408/~python-ides-or-editors-for-beginners) and [for all users](https://www.slant.co/topics/366/~best-python-ides-or-editors).
+See the following for second opinions on the best Python editor <a href="https://www.slant.co/topics/18408/~python-ides-or-editors-for-beginners">for beginners</a> and <a href="https://www.slant.co/topics/366/~best-python-ides-or-editors"> for all users </a>.
 Note that the <em>thonny</em> editor that was recommended for beginners is more of a training tool than a productive tool.
 It does not support code snippets, yet.

-If your favorite editor is not listed, please post an issue [here](https://github.com/MooersLab/pymolsnips/issues).
+If your favorite editor is not listed, please post an issue <a href="https://github.com/MooersLab/pymolsnips/issues">here</a>.
 I will be notified immediately by e-mail and will try to develop a snippet library for the requested editor.

 Note that some editors that are available as binaries only for Windows like <em>Notepad++</em> can be run on Mac OS or Linux by using wine or wine bottler.